Colon Cancer Risk Factors

-Though colon cancer can develop at any age, your medical history, lifestyle choices, and family history all affect your risk factors for colon cancer.
+Though colon cancer can develop at any age, your medical history, lifestyle choices, and family history all contribute to your colon cancer risk factors.

 Colon cancer can affect anyone, but certain groups are more likely to develop tumors in their large intestine because they have certain colon cancer risk factors.
-To keep yourself safe and healthy, it is important to know who is at risk for colon cancer.
+To keep yourself safe and healthy, it is important to know your colon cancer risk factors.

 Age risks for colon cancer

 How do you get colon cancer?
 Though colon cancer can develop at any age, your risk increases as you get older, especially once you pass age 45.
 The Colon Cancer Alliance reports that more than 90 percent of cases are in people over age 50.
 The average age for a diagnosis is 68 for men and 72 for women.

 Health risks for colon cancer